envynoiz/countimer/readme.md

 > The methods `start`, `resume` and `stop` are chainables, it means you can do something like that: `$('.timer').countimer('stop').current();`

 ## Events
-For default the countimer events are disabled in order not to call them every second, minute or hour.
+By default the countimer events are disabled in order not to call them every second, minute or hour.
 If you really want to use them, then set the option `enableEvents` to true.
 * On each hour
 ```